 In product development, packaging solves problems.
 An innovative product idea needs the right packaging to be functional for its target consumer.
-Product packaging innovations take advantage of style trends in a target demographic’s tastes while complimenting the product with a packaging solution that improves the user experience.
+Product packaging innovations take advantage of style trends in a target demographic’s tastes while complementing the product with a packaging solution that improves the user experience.

 In this article, we discuss how product packaging can improve sales and solve consumer problems by: